mw985/ORIE-5270-Final-project-Mason/README.md

 are necessary steps due to the fact that my only laoptop is an extremely old model from about 10 years ago and I only had a very old development environment with very old versions and I somehow couldn't get them to update properly.
-Therefore, I made them so that I can properly run test for this projects without running into any compatibility issues.
+Therefore, I made them so that I can properly run test for this project without running into any compatibility issues.
 The manual test I did for the whole project as a whole is the RUN_ME_REPRODUCE.ipynb file which I went through as a final test with all the results I got inside.